 Shine creates a work environment that engages and empowers operators by giving them more responsibility and agency over their work area.
 It also helps them to identify problems before they interfere with production.
 For example, in a clean work environment, it is much easier to spot emerging issues such as fluid leaks, material spills, metal shavings from unexpected wear, hairline cracks in mechanisms, etc.

 After you’ve straightened items, it’s time to elevate the work area by cleaning, inspecting, and in some cases, performing routine maintenance.
 We recommend the following:

 - Grab the metaphorical spray bottle.
 Using appropriate cleaners and cleaning tools, make the work area sparkle.
 With every sweep, mop, brush, wipe, wash, and wax, strive to return your workspace to its former glory.
 Be Miyagi.

 - Find the source.
-The guiding principle of this step is “clean to understand”.
+The guiding principle of this 5S step is “clean to understand”.
 If there are any signs of leaks, spills, or unexpected debris, strive to understand the source.
-It is likely an early warning of an future problem.
+It is likely an early warning of a future problem.

 One of the most important benefits of Shine is catching problems early and preventing unexpected breakdowns.

 What Are Some Examples of Shine?